IESD research combines elements from many traditional disciplines to build a better unified understanding of the Human-Earth system.

 Earth System Economics.

 Natural and social sciences are typically pursued independently of each other, using different tools.
-The IESD is constructing a novel approach, coined “Earth System Economics”, to seamlessly integrate the global human system with the other components of the Earth System.
+“Earth System Economics” aims to seamlessly integrate the global human system with the other components of the Earth System to provide a holistic understanding.

 The Human Chronome Project.